beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!ht]
     \centering
     \includegraphics[width=\textwidth]{src/imgs/graphs/05_in_depth_hmm_50_p_vs_r_covar_type}
-    \caption[short caption todo]{Left: Precision-recall plot for all HMMs trained on 50 classes.
+    \caption[50-class HMM precision recall plots]{Left: Precision-recall plot for all HMMs trained on 50 classes.
     Right: Plot of the model's $F_1$-score for each covariance matrix type.
     Note that the scales of the axes have been adjusted to better show the distribution of the data.}